Artificial Hippocampus Networks for Efficient Long-Context Modeling: Instruction

-To evaluate the effectiveness of AHNs, we instantiate them using Mamba2 \citep{dao2024transformers}, DeltaNet (DN) \citep{schlag2021linear, yang2024parallelizing} and GatedDeltaNet (GDN) \citep{yang2025gated}, resulting in the AHN-Mamba2, AHN-DN and AHN-GDN.
 Experimental results on long-context benchmarks LV-Eval \citep{yuan2024lv} and InfiniteBench \citep{zhang2024inftybench} show that AHN-augmented models consistently outperform their sliding window counterparts, and match or even surpass full attention models while significantly reducing computational and memory cache costs.
 For instance, as shown in Figure \ref{fig:ahn_performance}, augmenting Qwen2.5-3B-Instruct \citep{yang2024qwen2} with AHNs (+0.4\% parameters) reduces FLOPs by 40.5\% and memory cache by 74.0\%, while improving average score from 4.41 to 5.88 on LV-Eval (128k sequence length) \citep{yuan2024lv}.

 The contributions of this paper are twofold.
 First, we introduce the concept of Artificial Hippocampus Networks (AHNs), which continually transform lossless memory outside the sliding window into a compressed memory representation, enabling the model to leverage both memories for efficient long-context modeling.
 Second, to empirically validate the effectiveness of AHNs, we instantiate the concept into AHN-Mamba2, AHN-DN, and AHN-GDN, and train these instances using an efficient self-distillation scheme.
 Experimental results demonstrate that these instances substantially enhance model efficiency on long-sequence benchmarks, while achieving competitive performance compared to the full attention model.
-We will release the code and models to facilitate future research on the development of more AHN variants.